apache/shenyu/README.md

 # Modules

- * soul-admin : Plug-in and other information configuration management background
+ * soul-admin : Plugins and other information configuration management background

  * soul-bootstrap : With the startup project, users can refer to

- * soul-client : User fast access with springMvc,dubbo,springCloud
+ * soul-client : User fast access with Spring MVC, Dubbo, Spring Cloud.

  * soul-common : Framework common class